 - Parasites — Certain parasites like fleas and mites can cause skin irritation.
 Signs of these parasites include excessive itching, biting, or licking, inflammation and redness, scabs, and abnormally patchy skin.

-- Fungal and Bacterial Infections — Bacterial infections and fungal infections like yeast infections and ringworm can lead to itchiness, crusty skin, pimples, and hair loss.
+- Fungal and Bacterial Skin Infections — Bacterial infections and fungal infections (such as a yeast infection) can lead to itchiness, crusty skin, pimples, and hair loss.
 While infections can be spread through direct contact, these infections are sometimes caused by an underlying condition.

 Medicated Dog Shampoo FAQs